ehsaniara/gointerlock/README.md

 ## Simple Distributed Scheduler

 (Interval every 2 seconds)
-you should already configure your Redis connection and pass it into the `GoInterval`.
+you should already configure your Redis connection and pass it into the `GoInterLock`.
 Also make sure you are giving the unique name per job

 ```go